andismith/grunt-responsive-images/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+*0.0.5*
+* Fixed issue with custom_dest names including a prefixed separator.
+* Fixed issue with tallies including a prefixed separator.

 *0.0.4*

 * Fixed issue with quality setting not producing correct quality output. (thanks to [pdud](https://github.com/pdud)).